Weekend Challenge: Balancing Leg Lift

 Fear is one of your biggest enemies along your bone health journey.
 Yet ironically, it’s often the first emotion you experience when you receive an osteoporosis or osteopenia diagnosis.
 Your doctor likely didn’t help you to reduce the fear; he or she may have painted a bleak picture of your future in a wheelchair…and most likely touted prescription drugs as the only way to escape this future.

 And then the fear changes in nature.
-Perhaps your initial fear faded as you researched, discovered that osteoporosis is not a disease, and chose to follow a drug-free, clinical nutrition-based lifestyle as described in the Save Our Bones Program.
+Perhaps your initial fear faded as you researched, discovered that osteoporosis is not a disease, and chose to follow a drug-free, clinical nutrition-based lifestyle as described in the Osteoporosis Reversal Program.
 But the fear creeps back as your friends, family members, doctor, and so many others begin to question your choices, and you lose confidence and wonder if you’re doing the right thing.

 There’s no doubt that making the choice to follow the Program is unconventional, and it can be difficult to stick confidently to such a choice.
 But take heart – this fear, too, can be overcome.
 For five helpful strategies on how to regain your confidence and triumph over those creeping doubts and misgivings, please read this article: